mirandamorton1/interview-expanded/README.md

 ## Description

 A sleek, responsive web app built with Next.js and Tailwind CSS that allows users to explore countries, search by name, and filter by language.
+There is a flashcard feature that allows you to study, and a quiz you can take after.

 ## ✨ Features

 - Search for countries by name
 - Filter countries by language
 - Displays key info: language, currency, timezone, borders, and flag
+- Flashcard feature for studying countries
+- Quiz feature to test your knowledge
 - Fully responsive layout
 - Smooth UX with decorative visuals (globes!)
 - Styled with Tailwind CSS